The 6 Best Gaiters of 2025: Tested

 To deploy the Crocodiles, you open the full-length hook-and-loop closure, step into the strap and close the gaiter like a book.
 Connect the lace hook to your boot and fasten the webbing with a cam buckle around your calf and you're primed for whatever Ma' Nature will throw your way.

 "Off-trail hiking, rainforest romping, snowshoeing, cross-country skiing, ski-mountaineering, peakbagging—the Crocodiles can handle it all," says one editor.
 "They are the four-wheel-drive off-road vehicles of any hiking kit."
 Sure, the Crocodiles may be overkill for easy-breezy hiking, but for everything—and we mean everything—else, there may be no better option on the market.
-Buy here.
+Buy women's.
+Buy men's.

-Bottom Line: Shield your legs and feet from the elements with the super-tough Outdoor Research Crocodile GORE-TEX Gaiters, the closest thing to armor in this test.
+Bottom Line: Shield your legs and feet from the elements with the super-tough Outdoor Research Crocodile Classic Gaiters, the closest thing to armor in this test.

 Testing Stats:

 "Everything you need, nothing you don't," declared one tester of these no-frills gaiters from REI Co-op.
 Ideal for someone who logs most of their miles in drier climes, the Flash gaiters are constructed from a stretchy nylon (like hiking tights) that seals out grit, nettles and seeds from your shoes.
-A lace hook snugs the gaiter to the top of your trail-running shoe or boot, and a pull string cinches the cuff 7.6 inches up your ankle.
-A doubled elastic cord secures the gaiter below your arch.
+A lace hook snugs the gaiter to the top of your trail-running shoe or boot—some testers say they work best with deeper lugs—and a pull string cinches the cuff at least 7 inches up your ankle.
+A doubled elastic cord secures the gaiter below your arch—though one tester in New Mexico found that the elastic needed to be replaced after 75 miles.
 No need to shed your shoes to put these gaithers on, either—hook and loop closures along the top make this gaiter easy to don and doff on trail.

-The nylon material of the Flash gaiters is dense enough to prevent fine dust from slipping through the stitching, but it isn't waterproof.
-That design helps keep the gaiters lightweight and breathable, which, combined with maximum 50+ UPF sun protection rating, lends them to desert and chaparral hiking.
+The nylon material of the Flash gaiters is dense enough to prevent fine dust from slipping through the stitching, and helps them stay lightweight and breathable, which, combined with maximum 50+ UPF sun protection rating, lends them to desert and chaparral hiking.
 But should you find yourself battling unexpected rain like one Colorado-based tester did, don't fret.
-The Flash gaiters are water-resistant and—best part—dry super quickly after a good dousing.
+The Flash gaiters are treated with a nonfluorinated durable water repellent (DWR) to resist water and precip and—best part—dry super quickly after a good dousing.
+Buy here.

 Bottom Line: Nab pocket-size protection for your feet and ankles at an affordable price with the REI Co-op Flash Gaiters, our top choice for dry hiking.